perpendicularai/APIinaShell/README.md

 Install with `pip`.

 ## How to
-To start using the api, you need to ensure that Ollama is running and being served at the address configured in the script.
-This could be any address.
-If you have not installed Ollama, see [Ollama](https://ollama.com)
+To start using the api, you need to ensure that LlamaCpp is installed.
 - In a command prompt, run `py` or `python` `apiinashell.py`.
 This should start the api server at the configured address.
 - Open a browser and browse to the address displayed in the command prompt.
 You should see the api interface.